zezit/zezit/README.md

    </a>

 - 👋 Hi, I’m José Dias
-- 👨‍💻 I'm a Backend/Full Stack Developer proficient in C, Python, Java, and Javascript.
-- 🛠️ Familiar with React, Vue.js, Nodejs, and Spring Boot.
-- 🔗 Skilled in Git and the Linux environment.
 - 📚 Quick learner of new technologies.
 - 🤝 Ready for complex challenges.